Fayaz-y/vllm_local_AI/README.md

 # vllm_local_AI
-using deepseek 14b custom model
+using deepseek 14b custom model by locally